Brokkenpiloot/Laughder/PROGRESSBOOK.md

 Therefore I was able to fix the problem by adding a 'log-off' function at start up, which will fix the issue untill I implement an auto-log-on feature for frequent users.
 Unfortunately all of this means that I have not been able to spend my day implementing my browse feature.
 However, I am confident I get this done in time for beta launch.

+## 18 January ~17:00

+Today was a good day.
+I pretty much implemented the entire profile searching functionality, except for all the relevant filters (for example, duplicate profiles, or your own profile, can still pop up).
+It took me a while to get it working, since it didn't always seem to be storing everything correctly.
+Eventually it turned out to be two things:

+	- The first problem was that I did not call saveInBackground() on the parse user at the edit profile screen.
+This resulted in the changes only being stored locally, meaning that an app restart would clear the data.

+	- The second problem was that there was a nasty little typo somewhere in some of the getString call methods ("profileText " instead of "profileText").
+Must've started in one, and copy pasted into some others.

+But no worries, the biggest hurdle has been taken (the random query.
+Certainly took me some time to figure it out).
+Tomorrow it's time for the chat function!